 (1) Subject to Jurisdiction.
-All persons found within the state of Montana are subject to the jurisdiction of the courts of this state.
-In addition, any person is subject to the jurisdiction of the courts of this state as to any claim for relief arising from the doing personally, through an employee, or through an agent, of any of the following acts:
+All persons found within Montana’s state are subject to the jurisdiction of the courts of this state.
+Also, any person is subject to the jurisdiction of the courts of this state as to any claim for relief arising from the doing personally, through an employee, or an agent, of any of the following acts:

 (a) the transaction of any business within this state;

-(b) the commission of an act which results in accrual within this state of a court action;
+(b) the commission of an act which results in accrual within this state of court action;

 (e) entering into a contract for services to be rendered or for materials to be furnished in this state by such person; or

 (2) Acquisition of Jurisdiction.
-Jurisdiction may be acquired by our courts over any person through service of process as herein provided; or by the voluntary appearance in an action by any person either personally, or through an attorney, or through any other authorized officer, agent or employee.
+Jurisdiction may be acquired by our courts over any person through service of process as herein provided; or by the voluntary appearance inaction by any person either personally, through an attorney, or any other authorized officer, agent, or employee.

 (1) Summons – Issuance.
-Upon or after filing the complaint the plaintiff or, if the plaintiff is represented by an attorney, the plaintiff’s attorney shall present a summons to the clerk for issuance.
-If the summons is in proper form, the clerk shall issue it and deliver it to the plaintiff or to the plaintiff’s attorney who shall thereafter deliver it for service upon the defendant in the manner prescribed by these rules.
+Upon or after filing the complaint, the plaintiff or, if the plaintiff is represented by an attorney, the plaintiff’s attorney shall present a summons to the clerk for issuance.
+If the summons is in proper form, the clerk shall issue it and deliver it to the plaintiff or to the plaintiff’s attorney, who shall thereafter deliver it for service upon the defendant in the manner prescribed by these rules.
 Issuance and service of the summons shall be accomplished within the times prescribed by Rule E of these rules.
-Upon request, the clerk shall issue separate or additional summons against any parties designated in the original action, or against any additional parties who may be brought into the action, which separate or additional summons shall also be served in the manner and within the times prescribed by these rules.
-The party requesting issuance of the summons shall bear the burden of having it properly issued and served.
+Upon request, the clerk shall issue separate or additional summons against any parties designated in the original action or against any additional parties who may be brought into the action, which separate or additional summons shall also be served in the manner and within the times prescribed by these rules.
+The party requesting the summons’ issuance shall bear the burden of having it properly issued and served.

 (2) Summons – Form.
-The summons shall be signed by the clerk, be under the seal of the court, contain the name of the court and the names of the parties, be directed to the defendant, state the name and address of the plaintiff’s attorney, if any, otherwise the plaintiff’s address, and the time within which these rules require the defendant to appear and defend, and shall notify the defendant that in case of the defendant’s failure to do so judgment by default will be rendered against the defendant for the relief demanded in the complaint.
-In an action brought to quiet title to real estate, there shall be added to the foregoing, the following: “This action is brought for the purpose of quieting title to land situated in . . .
-County, Montana, and described as follows: (Here insert descriptions of land.).”
-For exceptions to this form of summons see 4D(4) “Other service,” set forth hereinafter.
+The summons shall be signed by the clerk, be under the seal of the court, contain the name of the court and the names of the parties, be directed to the defendant, state the name and address of the plaintiff’s attorney, if any, otherwise the plaintiff’s address, and the time within which these rules require the defendant to appear and defend, and shall notify the defendant that in case the defendant fails to do so judgment by default will be rendered against the defendant for the relief demanded in the complaint.
+In action brought to quiet title to real estate, there shall be added to the foregoing, the following: “This action is brought to quiet title to land situated in . . .
+County, Montana, and described as follows: (Here insert descriptions of the land.).”
+For exceptions to this form of summons, see 4D(4) “Other service,” set forth hereinafter.

 (1) By whom served.